3961 Hastings Street

 As with cats, it’s a good idea to set up a calm, quiet space for your dog if you choose to host.
 Include their favourite toys, blankets, and plenty of food and water so they can comfortably spend the evening there.

-If you’re looking for more tips on dog care during the holidays, you can check out our previous blog post 5 Ways to Prevent Holidays Dangers for Dogs.
+Are you looking for more tips on dog care during the holidays?
+If so, you can check out our previous blog post 5 Ways to Prevent Holidays Dangers for Dogs.

 Proactive Holiday Care Tips for Rabbits